EliteLoser/RandomData/README.md

 I forgot it's cast to [char].
 This works for a hex string:

 PS /home/joakim/Documents/testdir> $Key = New-RandomData -Count 1 -Size 4096 -LineLength 128 -Path (Get-Location) -RandomChar @(@(([char]"0"..[char]"9")) + @("a", "b", "c", "d", "e", "f", "A", "B", "C", "D", "E", "F")) -StreamToSTDOUT

+# See how it's done in the parameter definition for -RandomCharArray for examples of [char]'a'..[char]'f', etc.

 PS /home/joakim/Documents/testdir> $key